OpenPecha/annotations-doc/docs/pipes/pipe-template.md

 3. automatic followed by manual processing

 Notes:
-- for type 3, the pipeline should tell the pipe which processing should be applied.
+- for type 3, the pipeline should tell the pipe which one should be executed next.
 - for manual processing, pipe should have a flag/argument indicating that manual processing is completed and that Post-processing should be run

 ### 2. Pipe Dependency